JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 With a composable package ecosystem, the only thing holding you back is the ability to figure out new ways to compose the parts.

-In this blog post we will show you how to easily, efficiently, and robustly use steady state nonlinear solvers with neural networks in Julia.
+In this blog post we will show how to easily, efficiently, and robustly use steady state nonlinear solvers with neural networks in Julia.
 We will showcase the relationship between steady states and ODEs, thus making a connection between the methods for Deep Equilibrium Models (DEQs) and Neural ODEs.